OphidiaBigData/PyOphidia/README.rst

 It is an alternative to Oph_Term, the Ophidia no-GUI interpreter component, and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.

-It runs on Python 2.7, 3.3, 3.4 and 3.5, has no dependencies and is pure-Python.
+It runs on Python 2.7, 3.3, 3.4 and 3.5, has no Python dependencies and is pure-Python code.
+It requires a running Ophidia instance for client-server interactions.
+The latest PyOphidia version (v1.4.0) is compatible with Ophidia v1.1.0.

 It provides 2 main modules: